Bellamy Mansion: The Bellamy family

-When the family returned, Mary Elizabeth and Eliza moved back in with their parents.
-Ellen was 13 years old with four younger brothers growing up in the house.
-Three of the brothers are pictured in portraits.
-John Jr. was about 10 years old when they returned.
-He grew up to become a politician, lawyer, and U.S. Congressman. (portrait above fireplace.
-Chesley was almost 6 years old.
-Chesley went off to Davidson College, caught a virus, and came home to die before his 21st birthday. (portrait by rocking chair).
-Robert was the only Bellamy born in this house, and when they moved back in he was about 4 years old.
-He went on to become a successful Davidson-college educated merchant and pharmacist in town. (portrait over sofa).
-George, the only one not pictured in the family parlor, was 8 when they moved back in 1865.
-He went on to become a farmer and ran Grovely Plantation for his father when he grew up.

-Paid and Enslaved Workers
+Paid and enslaved workers

 Ten Bellamys moved into the big house while nine enslaved workers moved into the outbuildings.
 Guy Nixon, the butler and carriage driver for the Bellamys, would run errands, answer the door, and serve meals.
 Tony Bellamy, the caretaker, most likely conducted maintenance and grounds keeping on the property.
 The fact he took Dr. Bellamy’s last name after emancipation most likely means he lived primarily at Grovely and only came to town when needed.
 If the needed repairs and work required him to stay in Wilmington overnight or longer, he would have most likely slept in the same area as Guy.
 Sarah Miller Sampson (1815-1896) belonged to Dr. William Harriss, Dr. John D. Bellamy’s father-in-law, and was given to Eliza and John D. Bellamy in 1839, the year of their marriage and of Dr. Harriss’s untimely death just a few weeks after the ceremony.
 Rosella and six other females were also working in the home, including Joan, a wet nurse and nanny for the Bellamy children; Caroline, Joan’s daughter (who was 7 in 1860) and was described as Mrs. Bellamy’s "little maid" who followed Eliza "from foot to foot"; Mary Ann, a 14-year old in 1860 who was likely learning tasks from Sarah, Joan, and Rosella.
 A 4-year-old girl, a 3-year-old girl and a 1-year-old girl were also listed on the census.

 The enslaved craftsmen, such as brick masons, carpenters, and plasterers, were hired by Dr. Bellamy in what was known as the "hiring out" system whereby enslaved workers would congregate at the Market House near New Year’s Day and wealthy men would engage them in temporal contracts, usually in construction.
 Rufus Bunnell noted on January 2, 1860, that "Hundreds of (N)egro slaves huddled about the Market House … sitting or standing in the keen weather" to renew their contracts.